pathtofile/etw_watcher/README.md

  5. any other activity unrelated to the production, testing, deployment, or publication of the software project associated with the repository where GitHub Actions are used.
 ```

-So, IANAL, but if you make sure you are 100% not voilating `4.`, you're doing this for non-commercial reasons, and the results are used to assist development of a project also hosted in this repository, maybe it's ok?
+So, IANAL, but if you make sure you are 100% not violating `4.`, you're doing this for non-commercial reasons, and the results are used to assist development of a project also hosted in this repository, maybe it's ok?

-For Example, getting the current list of ETW Providers for my ETW Tracer [Sealighter](https://github.com/pathtofile/Sealighter/) helps me ensure it works with all ETW Provers.
+For Example, getting the current list of ETW Providers for my ETW Tracer [Sealighter](https://github.com/pathtofile/Sealighter/) helps me ensure it works with all ETW Providers.